PurdueAF/purdue-af/docs/source/guide-conda.rst

 A pre-installed Conda environment named ``python3`` is stored under ``/depot/cms/kernels/``; the packages installed there are listed :doc:`here <doc-software>`.

-* List all available conda environments:
+* List all available Conda environments:

   .. code-block:: shell